conda-incubator/conda-store/docusaurus-docs/community/maintenance/saved-replies.md

   Thanks for taking some time to make our documentation better!

   Please feel free to offer a pull request updating the documentation if you feel it could be improved.
-  You can find our contribution guidelines in the [Nebari documentation](https://nebari.dev/community)
+  You can find our contribution guidelines in the [conda-store documentation](https://conda.store)
   ```

 ### Better comments or issues